Wednesday, May 20th | 3:00 – 6:o0 pm | Independence Ballrooms A&B (Mezzanine Level)

 *Please note that the Portfolio Reviews happen on Wednesday before programming begins.
 This is done so neither the students or reviewers have to miss any of our presentations.

 This year’s portfolio reviewers are listed below in alphabetical order.
-Each reviewer will be performing three individual reviews during scheduled 20-minute time slots on a first-come, first-served basis through the Portfolio Review Sign Up Form (which will be posted here March 11).
+Each reviewer will be performing three individual reviews during scheduled 20-minute time slots on a first-come, first-serve basis.
+More reviewers will be added here as they are confirmed.

-Andy Cooperman makes all sorts of things from all sorts of things and is known for applying the ethos and discipline of high craft metalsmithing to a wide variety of often disparate materials.
-He has been a jeweler and metalsmith for over thirty years and a writer and educator for close to that.
-Andy’s work has been exhibited nationally and internationally and can be found in public and private collections as well as books and publications that include Art Jewelry Today (I, II & III), The Penland Book of Jewelry, Humor in Craft and many more.
-Andy teaches and lectures nationally and has spoken at the Society of North American Goldsmiths conference, the annual CoMA (Colorado Metalsmithing Association) conference and as keynote speaker for both the International Society of Glass Bead Makers and the Eastern Carolina University Materials Topics Symposium.
+Andy Cooperman has been a jeweler and metalsmith for over thirty years and a writer and educator for close to that.
+Cooperman’s work has been exhibited nationally and internationally and can be found in public and private collections as well as books and publications that include Art Jewelry Today (I, II & III), The Penland Book of Jewelry, Humor in Craft and many more.

 Adriane Dalton is an artist, writer, and educator based in Richmond, Virginia.
 She is the Editor of Metalsmith and Metalsmith Tech magazines, and the annual Jewelry and Metals Survey (JaMS) published by the Society of North American Goldsmiths (SNAG).